apache/datasketches-memory/docs/eclipse.md

 From the **Package Explorer** View:

-- Right click on a blank space in the view
+- Right-click on a blank space in the view
 - Select **Import/Maven/Existing Maven Projects**
 - Select **Next**, and browse to the project directory
 - Click **Open**